 Sign up below to get the free printable time tracker workbook.

-Create a routine based on how you spend your time
+Create a daily routine based on how you spend your time

 To create your routine, block out the non-negotiable activities that you do every day, like eating dinner.
 Base your routine on your time record.

 You may notice that certain days are different on your time record, and that’s ok.
 You’re trying to create a basic routine.
 If your kids take naps from 1-3 p.m. on most days, include that on your routine.